 Anyone can fish from the shore or from a boat in deep water but there are very strict rules on the size of fish you can catch and there are some fish you must immediately release if you catch one by mistake.
 The rules are as follows:

-Jew fish (goliath grouper), tilefish (whities), filefish (pipers) and angelfish, including Grey, French and Queen angels (old monks) are all protected and you are not allowed to take them from Cayman waters at any time or place.
+Jew fish (goliath grouper), tilefish (whities), filefish (pipers) and angelfish, including Grey, French and Queen angels (old monks) are protected and not allowed to be taken from Cayman waters at any time.

 Of the fish that you can catch, there is an eight-inch minimum size on all other fish except goggle eyes, herrings (including sprats), anchovies and silversides (including loggerhead and fine fry).
-However, there are different rules on Nassau groupers: There is a twelve inch minimum catch size throughout all of the Cayman Islands, year round, and no Nassau groupers can be caught using a speargun.
-No one may take Nassau grouper from a Designated Grouper Spawning Area from November 1st to March 31st, and no fishing (by line or speargun) can be done within a mile radius of a Designated Spawning Area.
+However, there are different rules for Nassau groupers: There is a 16 inch minimum catch size throughout all of the Cayman Islands, year round, and no Nassau groupers can be caught using a speargun.
+No one may take Nassau grouper from December 1st to April 30th.
+Outside of this there is a catch limit of five per person or five per boat per day, whichever is less.
+No one may take Nassau Grouper from a Designated Grouper Spawning Area and no fishing (by line or speargun) can be done within a mile radius of a Designated Spawning Area.
 The same applies to fish pots.
 If you see any fishing taking place in or around a Grouper Spawning Area please call 911 immediately and a police boat will be sent out to investigate.

 Designated Grouper Spawning Areas

-In accordance with DoE regulations, the designated areas are: Coxswain Bank and South West Point in Grand Cayman; East and West End of Cayman Brac, Little Cayman and the Twelve Mile Bank.
+In accordance with DoE regulations, the designated areas are: Coxswain Bank and South West Point in Grand Cayman, the east and west end of Cayman Brac and Little Cayman, and the Twelve Mile Bank.
+We discourage you from catching or eating grouper as they have been over-fishes and the population has been severely depleted.

 Read the Marine Rules & Regulations page for other important fishing restrictions.